siderolabs/talos/website/content/v1.11/advanced/install-kubevirt.md

 ## Other forms of management

 There is a project called [KubeVirt-Manager](https://kubevirt-manager.io/) for managing virtual machines with KubeVirt through a nice web interface.
-You can also choose to deploy virtual machines with ArgoCD of Flux.
+You can also choose to deploy virtual machines with ArgoCD or Flux.

 ## Documentation